karllark/dust_extinction/docs/dust_extinction/model_flavors.rst

    These models provide averages from the literature with the ability to interpolate between the observed data points.
-   Models are provided for the Milky Way (Gordon, Cartlege, & Clayton 2009) and the Magellanic Clouds (Gordon et al. 2003).
+   Models are provided for the Milky Way (Rieke & Lebofsky 1985;
+   Gordon, Cartlege, & Clayton 2009)
+   and the Magellanic Clouds (Gordon et al. 2003).

    For the Milky Way, one of the R(V) dependent models with R(V) = 3.1